RedQueenUS/RDK/README.md

 When a user changes the value of the `buildFormulaText`:

 - UI Event Type Constant: `CHANGE_BUILD_FORMULA_TEXT`
-- UI Event Dispatcher: `onChangeBuildForumlaText`
+- UI Event Dispatcher: `onChangeBuildFormulaText`
-- UI Event Handler: `handleChangeBuildForumlaText`
+- UI Event Handler: `handleChangeBuildFormulaText`

 When a user's focus leaves the `buildFormulaText`: